jatufin/multicave/README.md

 * Most of the game logic will be implemented inside the database itself.

 ## Future options
-* Guest users could be allowed playing games in some limited way.
+* Guest users could be allowed playing games in some limited way
+  * Transferring encrypted game state in HTTP GET requests could be possible
 * User could give ratings to the games. (star system)
 * Commenting board for each published game.
 * Private messages between users.